splunk/public-o11y-docs/apm/span-tags/migrate-apm-custom-reporting.rst

 Start by determine if you are indexing the affected tags as custom tags in Splunk APM.

 #.
 Go to :guilabel:`Settings`` then :guilabel:`APM MetricSets`.
 You must have the admin role to access APM MetricSets.
 #.
-Cross-reference the list of affected tags here with the tags indexed in the APM MetricSets list.
+Cross-reference the list of new tags with the tags indexed in the APM MetricSets list.
+See :ref:`http-semantic-convention-changes`.
     #.
 If 1 or more affected tags are listed on APM MetricSets page, determine if each tag is indexed as a a Troubleshooting MetricSet (TMS) or a Monitoring MetricSet (MMS).
     #.
 If you are not indexing any of the affected tags, no migration action is needed.
 But do make a note to use new HTTP conventions going forward.